infosec-littlehunter/Darkcoder-AgentCLI/docs/tools/mcp-server.md

 - **Execute tools:** Call specific tools with defined arguments and receive structured responses.
 - **Access resources:** Read data from specific resources (though the CLI primarily focuses on tool execution).

-With an MCP server, you can extend the CLI's capabilities to perform actions beyond its built-in features, such as interacting with databases, APIs, custom scripts, or specialized workflows.
+With an MCP server, you can extend the CLI's capabilities to perform actions beyond its built-in features, such as interacting with databases, APIs, custom scripts, or specialized security workflows.

+> [!IMPORTANT]
+> **Security Operations**: DarkCoder uses MCP as the primary mechanism for deep security tasks like Reverse Engineering (Radare2/Ghidra), automated Vulnerability Hunting, and specialized reconnaissance.
+This isolation ensures that complex tools run in dedicated environments while the main agent maintains operational control.

 ## Core Integration Architecture